pingcap/docs-cn/tikv-configuration-file.md

 + The threshold for outputing slow logs.
 If the processing time is longer than this threshold, slow logs are output.
 + Default value: `"1s"`

+### `memory-usage-limit`

++ The limit on memory usage of the TiKV instance.
+When the memory usage of TiKV almost reaches this threshold, internal cache will be evicted to release memory.
++ In most cases, the TiKV instance is set to use 75% of the total available system memory, so you do not need to explicitly specify this configuration item.
+The rest 25% of the memory is reserved for the OS page cache.
+See [`storage.block-cache.capacity`](#capacity) for details.
++ When deploying multiple TiKV nodes on a single physical machine, you still do not need to set this configuration item.
+In this case, the TiKV instance uses `5/3 * block-cache.capacity` of memory.
++ The default value for different system memory capacity is as follows:

+    + system=8G    block-cache=3.6G    memory-usage-limit=6G   page-cache=2G
+    + system=16G   block-cache=7.2G    memory-usage-limit=12G  page-cache=4G
+    + system=32G   block-cache=14.4G   memory-usage-limit=24G  page-cache=8G

 ## log <span class="version-mark">New in v5.4.0</span>

 + Configuration items related to the log.